avalentino/pyproject-template/README.rst

 Testing
 -------

-stbx includes a quite complete test suite.
+${packagename} includes a quite complete test suite.
 It is recommended to use the pytest_ tool to run the tests::

   $ python3 -m pytest ${packagename} tests